Bethel School District v. Fraser: Opinion of the Court

 The Supreme Court reversed the Court of Appeals in a 7–2 vote to reinstate the suspension, saying that the school district's policy did not violate the First Amendment.
 Chief Justice Warren Burger delivered the Court's opinion, in what ended up along with the Gramm–Rudman decision (Bowsher v.
 Synar) to be the final case of the Burger Court era.
-Justices William J. Brennan and Harry Blackmun delivered concurring opinions, while Thurgood Marshall and John Paul Stevens dissented.
+Justice William J. Brennan delivered a concurring opinion, while Justice Harry Blackmun concurred in the majority without authoring an opinion.
+Thurgood Marshall and John Paul Stevens dissented.

 Though the Court distinguished its 1969 decision Tinker v.
-Des Moines, which upheld the right of students to express themselves where their words (or in that case, the wearing of a protest armband) are non-disruptive and could not be seen as connected with the school, Fraser limits the scope of that ruling, by prohibiting certain styles of expression that are sexually vulgar.
+Des Moines Independent Community School District, which upheld the right of students to express themselves where their words (or in that case, the wearing of a protest armband) are non-disruptive and could not be seen as connected with the school, Fraser limits the scope of that ruling, by prohibiting certain styles of expression that are sexually vulgar.

+Matthew Fraser, then a student at the University of California, Berkeley, said of the ruling: "I'm not really surprised.
+The court has become mindlessly conservative lately.
+The rationale used in this case is nothing less than idiotic."